 We actively engage with businesses, policy-makers and civil society organisations, striving to inform wider public debate.

 "The unsustainability of current consumption patterns is closely linked to social inequality: the environmental and health burden of production and consumption tends to be placed disproportionately on deprived communities.
-It is our aim to understand how current modes of provision perpetuate such inequality so we can help facilitate more just sustainable practices of consumption and production."Frank Boons / Director, SCI
+It is our aim to understand how current modes of provision perpetuate such inequality so we can help facilitate more just sustainable practices of consumption and production."Mat Paterson / Director, SCI

 We have an ambitious research programme for addressing key issues in sustainability.